Planetary habitability: Alternative star systems

 In determining the feasibility of extraterrestrial life, astronomers had long focused their attention on stars like the Sun.
 However, since planetary systems that resemble the Solar System are proving to be rare, they have begun to explore the possibility that life might form in systems very unlike the Sun's.

+It is believed that F, G, K and M-type stars could host habitable exoplanets.
+About half of the stars similar in temperature to the Sun could have a rocky planet able to support liquid water on its surface, according to research using data from NASA's Kepler Space Telescope.

 Binary systems

 Typical estimates often suggest that 50% or more of all stellar systems are binary systems.
 This may be partly sample bias, as massive and bright stars tend to be in binaries and these are most easily observed and catalogued; a more precise analysis has suggested that the more common fainter stars are usually singular, and that up to two thirds of all stellar systems are therefore solitary.

 The separation between stars in a binary may range from less than one astronomical unit (AU, the average Earth–Sun distance) to several hundred.
-In latter instances, the gravitational effects will be negligible on a planet orbiting an otherwise suitable star and habitability potential will not be disrupted unless the orbit is highly eccentric (see Nemesis, for example).
+In latter instances, the gravitational effects will be negligible on a planet orbiting an otherwise suitable star and habitability potential will not be disrupted unless the orbit is highly eccentric.
 However, where the separation is significantly less, a stable orbit may be impossible.
 If a planet's distance to its primary exceeds about one fifth of the closest approach of the other star, orbital stability is not guaranteed.
 Whether planets might form in binaries at all had long been unclear, given that gravitational forces might interfere with planet formation.
 Theoretical work by Alan Boss at the Carnegie Institution has shown that gas giants can form around stars in binary systems much as they do around solitary stars.

 One study of Alpha Centauri, the nearest star system to the Sun, suggested that binaries need not be discounted in the search for habitable planets.
 Centauri A and B have an 11 AU distance at closest approach (23 AU mean), and both should have stable habitable zones.
 A study of long-term orbital stability for simulated planets within the system shows that planets within approximately three AU of either star may remain rather stable (i.e. the semi-major axis deviating by less than 5% during 32 000 binary periods).
 The continuous habitable zone (CHZ for 4.5 billion years) for Centauri A is conservatively estimated at 1.2 to 1.3 AU and Centauri B at 0.73 to 0.74—well within the stable region in both cases.